hjeronen/cipher-decipher/documentation/testing_document.md

 #### Node
 The tests for Node class check that children can be added to the node and retrieved from it, that if a child does not exist null is returned, that the size of list of node's children is properly increased when it is full and that it is increased by 5.

-#### Trie datastructure
+#### Trie
 The Trie class is tested to make sure that words in the given word list are found after inserting them to the trie, that the function for finding words returns true for whole words and false for subtsrings, that the function for finding substrings (beginning of a word) does return true for valid substrings and false for invalid substrings, and that searching for words that are not inserted in the trie returns false.

 ### Logic

 #### Decrypter
 The tests for the Decrypter class check handling of user input text and make sure that decryption of texts works as intended, that the result texts are what is expected.
 For example, the non-alphabetical characters should be unchanged in the result text, and if the input text contains nothing but special characters, the text is returned as it is.
-The actual text handling and key finding happens in other classes, TextHandler and KeyFinder, and these are tested separately.
+The actual text handling and key finding happen in other classes, TextHandler and KeyFinder, and these are tested separately.

 When testing the decryption function, there are two possible decryptions for the encrypted word 'tifmm' in the test trie.
 Either 'shell' or 'zeiss' are working decryptions, but because 'z' has normally very low frequency, 's' should be chosen before 'z', since 't' (and actually all the letters in a short word) has very high frequency.